hyegen/ASP.NET-MVC-STOCK/README.md

-I used simple CRUD operations.
+I've used simple CRUD operations.